neerolyte/selpi/docs/protocol.md

 A query consists of:

-    TLAARRCC
+    TLAA??CC

 Where:

  * T is the message type - Q for Query or W for Write
- * L is a byte indicating the number (length) of 2 byte words to return.
+ * L is a byte indicating the number (length) of 2 byte words to return (0x00 will return 1 word).
- * AA is a little endian word address (shifting the address by 1 shifts by 2 bytes).
+ * AAAA is a little endian word address (shifting the address by 1 shifts by 2 bytes).
- * ?? appears to always be null (0x0000).
  * CC is a Cyclic Redundancy Check.

 A response consists of:

- * TLAA??CC the exact bytes from the query (including CRC).
+ * TLAAAACC the exact bytes from the query (including CRC).
  * M the requested memory.
- * ?? two unexplained bytes, not always null.
  * CC CRC of the query + memory.

 It's possible to request between 0-255 bytes of memory,